Search

 • CNC programmer

-In addition to the various types of careers, CNC machinists can also take their skill set to a variety of locations.
-CNC machinery is used worldwide, so there are opportunities on the West Coast, East Coast or even other countries.
+In addition to the various types of careers, CNC machinists can also take their skill sets to a variety of locations.
+CNC machinery is used worldwide, so there are opportunities on the West Coast, East Coast and even in other countries.

-Common work environments for machinists include factories, machine shops and tool rooms.
-Many CNC machinists work full-time jobs during regular business hours.
+Machinists usually work in factories, machine shops or tool rooms.
+Many technicians work full-time jobs during regular business hours.
 Some work environments are open 24/7, so some CNC machinists work weekends and evening hours.

 CNC Machinist Salary

 If you’ve considered a career in this industry, you’ve probably wondered how much CNC machinists make.
-According to the Bureau of Labor Statistics, the median annual salary for computer numerically controlled tool operators in the United States was $46,760 in May 2022.34 This means half of CNC machinists earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for computer numerically controlled tool operators in the United States was $48,550 in May 2023.34 This means half of CNC machinists earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Many CNC machinist employers require their job candidates to have gone through CNC machinist training.
-CNC Machining Technology training, like the program offered at NASCAR Tech, teaches students skills ranging from how to read blueprints to how to set up, program and operate CNC machine lathes and mills.
+CNC Machining Technology training, like the program offered at UTI’s NASCAR Tech campus, teaches students skills ranging from how to read blueprints to how to set up, program and operate CNC machine lathes and mills—everything you’d usually see on a CNC machinist job description.

-In 36 weeks, students gain the knowledge needed to succeed in the industry.1 Many CNC machinist grads from NASCAR Tech have gone to work for Roush Yates Engines while others have gone on to work in aerospace, tool and die making, medical, and material testing industries.2
+In 36 weeks, students gain the knowledge needed to pursue a career in the industry.
+Many CNC machinist grads from NASCAR Tech have gone to work for Roush Yates Engines while others have gone on to work in aerospace, tool and die making, medical and material testing industries.

-Learn more about the CNC Machining Technology program at NASCAR Technical Institute.
+Learn more about UTI’s CNC Machining Technology program by requesting information online or by calling an Admissions Representative at 1-800-834-7308!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.